 23. Sexy Shoulder Tattoo

 The shoulder is one of the most feminine parts of a woman’s body.
 It allows you to show off a little skin, but not too much, and often draws attention to the collarbone.
-This makes it a sexy spot for any tattoo, and the design you choose can enhance this.
+This makes it a sexy spot for any tattoo, and your design can enhance this.
 Flowers are a pretty choice, but there are plenty of other options.
 Wear your ink with pride and confidence, and it’s bound to attract attention.

 24. Shoulder and Chest Tattoo

-If you want a large, detailed design, then having it tattooed on your shoulder across your chest is a beautiful option.
+If you want a large, detailed design, tattooing it on your shoulder across your chest is a beautiful option.
 The placement is large enough to allow you to choose from multiple designs.
 Floral-inspired pieces are among the most popular for women because they are pretty, feminine, and often rich in symbolism.
 When deciding on your body art, the area you choose to ink is just as important as the design because different places have varying pain levels.
-The tattoo on your chest will cause some discomfort because there is typically thin skin and proximity to bone.
+A chest tattoo will cause some discomfort because there is typically thin skin and proximity to bone.
 That said, the pain you endure is temporary for something beautiful and will make a statement for years to come.

 25. Shoulder and Arm Tattoo

 If you have a large design in mind or want a tattoo that you can show off, then a piece covering the shoulder and arm is a wonderful option.
 You can opt for delicate and feminine designs like flowers and vines or choose something more abstract.
-The outer shoulder and upper arm are also considered relatively low on the tattoo pain chart scale for body art, which is excellent if you want a detailed piece that requires more time to complete.
+The outer shoulder and upper arm are also considered relatively low on the tattoo pain chart scale for body art, which is excellent if you want a detailed arm tattoo that requires more time to complete.

 26. Shoulder Blade Tattoo